SK-EID/smart-id-documentation/README.md

 \*AdES signature schemes that include certificate as part of signature use this method.
 Otherwise, the signature may be given by the person specified, but not using the key pair corresponding to the certificate chosen by Relying Party.
-2. **Signature by personâ€™s identifier.** This method should only be used if it is acceptable that the end user gives the signature using any of the Smart-ID devices at his/her possession.
+2. **Signature by person's identifier.** This method should only be used if it is acceptable that the end user gives the signature using any of the Smart-ID devices at his/her possession.

 #### 2.3.10.1 Preconditions